arnauddesombre/Python-Utilities/README.md

 ----------

 <b>compare dijkstra & a star.py</b><br>
-Compare performance of Dijkstra and A\* algorithm using a N * N square where roads are all vertical and all horizontal lines.<br>
+Compare performance of Dijkstra, bidirectional Dijkstra, A\* algorithm, and Bellman-Ford, using a N * N square where roads are all vertical and all horizontal lines.<br>
 This is not a "utility" file, just a performance and calibration tool.

 ----------